justinjordan/Crypto/README.md

 # Crypto

 # Warning:
-**Crypto is still in development, and is not ready for use in production.**
+**Crypto is experimental and not suitable for use in production.
+In other words, it's not secure.**

 **********************************